At104/YOLOv5-Object-Detection/README.md

 Video object detection using OpenCv, PyTorch and YOLOv5 <br>
-Made for application into MACRoboMaster
+Made for application into MACRoboMaster, many files hidden for privacy/storage space